 Regional poverty rates reflect how well the economy works for the entire population.
 In regions with high poverty rates, many residents are unable to meet their basic needs.
-In such instances, this may mean that there is an insufficient number of employment opportunities for some populations, or large segments of the population are-for a wide array of reasons-unable to take advantage of the available opportunities.
-Poverty is often structural in nature, so these rate tend to be relatively consistent over time.
+In such instances, this may mean that there is an insufficient number of employment opportunities for some populations, or large segments of the population are - for a wide array of reasons - unable to take advantage of the available opportunities.
+Poverty is often structural in nature, so over time high poverty places tend to remain high poverty places.
 Poverty rates provides some indication about the extent to which communities require various public assistance programs, or their eligibility for state and federal assistance that may support their workforce training and development activities.